singaround/songbook/songs/Roll-Alabama,-Roll.md

 To collect her share of the prize money

 And many a sailor saw his doom\
-When the Yankee Kearsage hove into view
+When the Yankee Kearsarge hove into view

 A shot from the forward pivot that day\
 Took the Alabama's gear away